 The clear contrast of the Church and the world can be seen by understanding who is ruling over them and what they represent.
 Simple logic will help clarify.
 If the devil is the “ruler of the world” (John 12:31, 1 John 5:19, Eph.
 2: 1-3, 6: 11-13, Rev. 12:12, Matthew 4: 8-9) and the devil is “the father of lies” (John 8:43-45), then it follows that the prevailing teachings of the world are a moral fraud.
 Similarly, if Jesus is “not of this world” (John 18:36) and described Himself as “the truth” (John 14:6, 18:37, 8: 31-32) then the unpopular messages that the world rejects (i.e. the teachings of the Church) is the truth we need.

 Therefore, under the Catholic perspective, you don’t need to sheepishly nod in approval of all the vague, emotionally-hyped messages of the world.
 Rather, because the world is fallen, you listen to its message with a skeptical lens and do what the apostle John advises in “testing every spirit” (1 John 4:1) to make sure its origin is not from a demonic source.
 (1 Tim.4:1) In short, the Catholic view cautions us to not put too much stock in the popular mantra of the world.
-Instead, we are called to put the brakes on from the world’s ways.
+Instead, we are called to put the brakes on from the world’s ways and fix our eyes to God’s ways.

 Augustine detailed his personal break in his writings, “For my own part I was irked by the secular business I was conducting, for no longer was I fired by ambition, and prepared on that account to endure such heavy servitude in the hope of reputation and wealth, as had formerly been the case. . .
 I was trapped in that foolishness no longer, for I had left if behind by hearkening to the concerted witness of your whole creation.”